Home > Blog >

 Where ModMed differs from CombineHealth

-ModMed is more of a specialty EHR with built-in suggested coding, while CombineHealth is an explainable AI medical coder that reads the full chart, applies payer-aware logic, automates more of the routine coding workload, and routes ambiguous cases to human review.
+ModMed is more of a specialty EHR with built-in suggested coding, while CombineHealth is an explainable AI medical coder that reads the full chart and applies payer intelligence to generate billing-ready codes.
 CombineHealth is more focused on autonomous coding depth, while ModMed is more tightly integrated into the EHR documentation experience.

 Evaluate Coding Accuracy